Students on Campus

 Policy on Attendance & Engagement

 The seminar-style of instruction is an essential component of a Stanford OHS education; all students are expected to engage fully in their seminars.
 Students thrive as a result of their interactions with other bright, motivated students under the guidance of expert instructors.
 Thus, it is essential that students attend seminars and are active within them.
-For this reason, instructors keep a close eye on student attendance and engagement and the Administration moves quickly to address lapses in attendance or engagement before they undermine a student’s education.
+For this reason, instructors keep a close eye on student attendance and engagement, and our student support staff address lapses quickly before they undermine a student’s experience and education.

 Students are expected to be present and participate actively in each live class meeting for each discussion section in which the student is enrolled.
 Students are also expected to attend the specific section in which they are enrolled, as doing so is part of building a strong classroom community.
 As part of preserving this classroom community, parents/guardians may not sit in on their student’s classes.